William Pitt, 1st Earl of Chatham: Spanish war

 During the 1730s Britain's relationship with Spain had slowly declined.
 Repeated cases of reported Spanish mistreatment of British merchants, whom they accused of smuggling, caused public outrage, particularly the incident of Jenkins' Ear.
-Pitt was a leading advocate of a more hard-line policy against Spain, and often castigated Walpole's government for its weakness in dealing with Madrid.
-Pitt spoke out against the Convention of El Pardo which aimed to settle the dispute peacefully.
-In the speech against the Convention in the House of Commons on 8 March 1739 Pitt said:
+Pitt was a leading advocate of a more hard-line policy against Spain and he often castigated Walpole's government for its weakness in dealing with Madrid.
+Pitt spoke out against the Convention of El Pardo that aimed to settle the dispute peacefully.
+In the speech against the convention in the House of Commons on 8 March 1739 Pitt said:

 When trade is at stake, it is your last entrenchment; you must defend it, or perish ...
 Sir, Spain knows the consequence of a war in America; whoever gains, it must prove fatal to her ... is this any longer a nation?
 Is this any longer an English Parliament, if with more ships in your harbours than in all the navies of Europe; with above two millions of people in your American colonies, you will bear to hear of the expediency of receiving from Spain an insecure, unsatisfactory, dishonourable Convention?

-Owing to public pressure, the British government was pushed towards declaring war with Spain in 1739.
+Owing to public pressure, the British government was pushed toward declaring war with Spain in 1739.
 Britain began with a success at Porto Bello.
 However the war effort soon stalled, and Pitt alleged that the government was not prosecuting the war effectively—demonstrated by the fact that the British waited two years before taking further offensive action fearing that further British victories would provoke the French into declaring war.
-When they did so, a failed attack was made on the South American port of Cartagena which left thousands of British troops dead, over half from disease, and cost many ships.
+When they did so, a failed attack was made on the South American port of Cartagena that left thousands of British troops dead, more than half from disease, and cost many ships.
 The decision to attack during the rainy season was held as further evidence of the government's incompetence.

-After this, the colonial war against Spain was almost entirely abandoned as British resources were switched towards fighting France in Europe as the War of the Austrian Succession had broken out.
+After this, the colonial war against Spain was almost entirely abandoned as British resources were switched toward fighting France in Europe as the War of the Austrian Succession had broken out.
 The Spanish had repelled a major invasion intended to conquer Central America and succeeded in maintaining their trans-Atlantic convoys while causing much disruption to British shipping and twice broke a British blockade to land troops in Italy, but the war with Spain was treated as a draw.
 Many of the underlying issues remained unresolved by the later peace treaties leaving the potential for future conflicts to occur.
 Pitt considered the war a missed opportunity to take advantage of a power in decline, although later he became an advocate of warmer relations with the Spanish in an effort to prevent them forming an alliance with France.